 The authors wish to acknowledge with their sincere thanks numerous staff members from the authorities of Bosnia and Herzegovina, Republika Srpska, Federation of Bosnia and Herzegovina, as well as cantonal authorities, the UN collaborating agencies, and a wide range of NGOs for providing time, resources and materials to permit the development and implementation of this evaluation.
 We appreciate the participation of members of the Evaluation Reference Group, especially those who took time to attend the inception and out-briefing and provided comments.
 We are particularly grateful to the UNFPA BiH staff members who, despite a heavy load of other pressing commitments, were so responsive to our requests on short notice.
-We would also like to acknowledge the many other stakeholders and client/beneficiaries in BiH, including the inspiring older persons and youth activists, who helped implementation of this evaluation.
-It is the team's hope that this evaluation and recommendations presented in this report will positively contribute and help the next Country programming cycle and that it will support strengthening of the on-going efforts of the country office.
+We would also like to acknowledge the many other stakeholders and client/beneficiaries in BiH, including the inspiring older persons and youth activists, who helped implementation of this report will positively contribute and help the next Country programming cycle and that it will support strengthening of the on-going efforts of the country office.